fulldecent/moodle-enrol_course_tokens/README.md

   Assign tokens in bulk to teams or organizations for group enrollments.

 - **Seamless Moodle integration**
-  Enable Course Tokens as an enrollment method from `Site Administration > Plugins > Enrol plugins`.
+  Enable course tokens as an enrollment method from `Site Administration > Plugins > Enrol plugins`.

 Only administrators have access to this page, where they can manually generate tokens for course enrollment.
 This allows for customized enrollment management within the system.